-It’s no secret that the E39’s Achilles Heel is its cooling system.
-Built almost entirely out of plastic, the system does not age well.
-And when its components fail, they have a well-documented history of taking headgaskets with them.
-This is one area of your car where it’s better to just fix everything at once, rather than piecemealing it.
-Generally, it’s good to perform this service every 100,000 miles.
+It’s no secret that the E39’s Achilles Heel is its dismal cooling system.
+Built almost entirely out of plastic, the system doesn't age well.
+When its components fail, they have a well-documented history of taking head-gaskets with them when the car overheats as a result of a lack of coolant or flow.
+This is one area of your car where it’s better to just fix everything at once, rather than trying to replace each piece as it goes.
+Generally, it’s good to perform this service every 100,000 miles as preventative maintenance.

 Allow the car’s engine to cool down before attempting this project.
-Hot coolant is under pressure, and it can easily send you to the hospital.
+Hot coolant is under pressure, and it can easily send you to the hospital with burns.

 - Large drain pan, towels, and a mop

 - Phillips screwdriver

 - 10 mm socket

 - Socket wrench with 4-inch extension

 - Water pump